fcarran/DevResources/README.md

 iTerm2 is great on it's own, with it's fancy broadcasting to all panes and ability to [sync](https://shyr.io/blog/sync-iterm2-configs) settings across devices, but the default shell is not.
 Enter [oh-my-zsh](https://ohmyz.sh)!

-[Freecodecamp](https://www.freecodecamp.org/news/how-to-configure-your-macos-terminal-with-zsh-like-a-pro-c0ab3f3c1156/) has a great guide already on how to set this up, so I'll pick and choose what I ended up using:
+[Freecodecamp](https://www.freecodecamp.org/news/how-to-configure-your-macos-terminal-with-zsh-like-a-pro-c0ab3f3c1156/) has a great guide already on how to set this up, so I'll pick and choose what I ended up using.

+And assuming oh-my-zsh is already installed - the terminal should now look a little cleaner.
+But wait, there's still some more things to do!
+Like themes, extensions, and icon packs!

+If you've read ahead and taken a peak at my .zshrc file, you might have already seen a few of my day to day extensions and aliases (nobody likes to type more keystrokes than they have to).